Shadi-Almohtaseb/Mastering-JavaScript-in-20-Days/day2/day2.md

 ## Lesson Summary

-- Filtering the contact array to check if the first Name matches the name form the props.
+- Filtering the contact array to check if the first Name matches the name from the props.
 - Make a simple validation before returning the contact details.
 - Dealing with arrays and JavaScript functions like `arr.slice(2,4)`.
 - learn how to use the spread operator on the arrays like `[...fragment]`.